Khanhhungtran23/TCR-Game/README.md

 ## 📄 License

-This project is created for educational purposes as part of the Network Programming course (IT096IU).
+This project is created for educational purposes as part of the Net Centric course (IT096IU).

 ## 👥 Contributing